 Williams-Berry Hall Dormitory

 There are such things as senior privileges at Oak Hill Academy and living in Williams-Berry Hall is certainly one of them!
 In addition to a later “lights-out” time, most of our senior boys will enjoy the luxury of having their own rooms.
-Williams-Berry Hall is one of the newest dormitories on campus, constructed in 2008.
-This modern facility accommodates up to 30 senior boys.
+Williams-Berry Hall is one of the newer dormitories on campus, constructed in 2008.
+This modern facility accommodates up to 30 upperclass boys.
 Many hours are spent in the common area, equipped with tables for ping-pong, foosball and pool, microwaves, a big-screen TV, vending machine, and comfortable lounging area.

 Vaughan Dining Hall

-All students, faculty, staff, and their families enjoy eating together in the dining hall for all meals.
+All students, faculty, staff, and their families enjoy eating together in the OHA Dining Hall for all meals.
 Meriwether-Godsey, an independent caterer, serves all of our meals.
 There are special meals throughout the year, such as those before our Thanksgiving and Christmas Breaks that require more formal attire.
 The all-school Spring Formal Dance (prom) is held here, with the room transformed by the Decorating Committee.

 Rev. J. F. Fletcher Chapel

 On the first floor of Fletcher Chapel you will find OHA memorabilia (dating to our 1878 inception) displayed in our recently completed Ussery Archives.
 It is also home to our Admission and Development Offices, as well as the Music Department.
 In the upstairs portion of the Chapel, our students gather each day for Morning Assembly, including prayer, a devotion, and announcements.
 Many Oak Hill Academy assemblies, drama productions, musical performances, award ceremonies, and special events take place here as well.
 Fletcher Chapel is where our structure begins–minds are awakened and preparations are made for students to begin each new school day.

 Louise T. English Academic Building

 All academic classes are held in the Louise Towles English Academic Building.
 This building also contains our library and College Lab.
-The offices of our principal, counseling director, registrar and college advisor are located in this building as well.
+The offices of our principal, counseling director, registrars and college advisor are located in this building as well.